Skip to content

 We are happy to work with Lichfield District Council for Local Occupancy Criteria to be applied to the affordable housing provision, ensuring that it is prioritised for people with local connections if this is a priority in community feedback.

-The neighbourhood will be gas-free, with all homes provided with air source heat pumps as standard.
-PV cells (solar panels) will also be incorporated, which along with the use of the latest materials and technique to maximise insulation, air tightness and heat recovery, will create an uplift in energy efficiency of 75-80%.
+We know that sustainability is hugely important to communities across the country.
+The new homes for Burntwood will be built to be energy efficient.
+It is anticipated that the neighbourhood could be gas-free, with homes provided with measures such as air source heat pumps solar panels and the use of the latest materials and techniques to maximise insulation, air tightness and heat recovery, will create an uplift in energy efficiency of 75-80%.

 The new homes will incorporate sanitaryware and appliances that meet the highest water efficiency standards.